Two treks, one loop.

 The main altitude day on the Mardi side.
 The trail climbs steadily through the upper forest to Low Camp at 2,985 metres, where the trees thin and the full Annapurna massif comes into view.
 We stop here for an early lunch and a pulse-oximetry check before continuing.

-Above Low Camp the route breaks onto the open ridge and crosses Badal Danda, then climbs to High Camp at 3,580 metres.
+Above Low Camp the route breaks onto the open ridge and crosses Badal Danda at 3,210 metres, then climbs to High Camp at 3,580 metres.
 Because Poon Hill came first, you reach this point already part-acclimatised, which is the quiet advantage of doing the combo in this order.
 Pace is deliberately slow above Low Camp, and anyone showing early symptoms is held lower rather than pushed on.
 If altitude is new to you, read our altitude sickness guidance before you commit to the pace.

 Arrive High Camp in the afternoon with time to rest.
 Machhapuchhre stands directly ahead across the valley, and the sunset from the dining hall is the moment most trekkers remember.